Falkland Islands Photo Adventure

 Tuesday & Wednesday, 20–21 October – Volunteer Point

-Spend two full days immersed in the life of the penguin colony.
-Capture the playful antics of Gentoo and Magellanic Penguins, the elegance of the Kings, and the interaction between adults and fluffy brown chicks.
+Spend two full days immersed in the life of the colony.
+Capture the playful antics of Gentoo and Magellanic Penguins and the regal beauty of the Kings.
+Watch for tender interactions between adult Kings and their fluffy brown chicks.

 Thursday, 22 October – Fly to Bleaker Island (2 nights)

-A haven for photographers, Bleaker Island is peaceful, remote, and rich in wildlife.
-Look forward to close encounters with Rockhopper and Gentoo Penguins, including a large colony of Imperial Cormorants with easy access.
-Expect to see an array of other birds as well.
+After our time at Volunteer Point, we fly to Bleaker Island - a peaceful, remote haven rich in wildlife.
+Look forward to close encounters with Rockhopper and Gentoo Penguins, as well as a large, easily accessible colony of Imperial Cormorants.
+Expect to see an array of other bird species and some marine mammals as well.

 Friday, 23 October – Bleaker Island

-Enjoy a full day exploring this island.
-With minimal human presence, the wildlife is relaxed and engaging—perfect for storytelling images.
-Capture moments in golden light, dramatic skies, and intimate animal behavior with no distractions.
+Enjoy a full day exploring this pristine island.
+With minimal human presence, the wildlife here is calm and approachable - ideal for creative storytelling images in golden light and dramatic weather.

 Saturday, 24 October – Fly to Pebble Island (2 nights)

-Travel north to Pebble Island, known for its varied terrain and diverse habitats—from beaches and cliffs to freshwater ponds.
+Today we travel north to Pebble Island, known for its varied terrain and diverse habitats - from sweeping beaches and cliffs to freshwater ponds.
 This is one of the best places to photograph Black-necked Swans, waterfowl, and other less commonly seen species.

 Sunday, 25 October – Pebble Island